 21. Issuance of the condensed consolidated financial information

-The condensed consolidated interim financial statements and notes will be approved by the Board of Directors.
+The condensed consolidated financial statements and notes will be approved at the next meeting of the Board of Directors.
 The Board of Directors has the power to amend the accompanying consolidated financial information.